-- a.
-If porches are a common character-defining feature among contributing buildings within the District, new construction is encouraged to have a front porch.
-If all of the contributing buildings immediately surrounding the new building include porches, then the new building shall include a porch. - b.
-Porch posts/columns, railings, and detailing shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
+A new building is encouraged to have a front porch.
+If all of the contributing buildings immediately surrounding the new building include porches, then the new building shall include a porch.

+Porch posts or columns, railings, and detailing shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
 Refer to the Architectural Character section of these Design Standards for further details.

-c.
-In general, do not add false historical architectural elements, such as brackets or gingerbread to a new porch.
-The Historic Landmark Commission may approve exceptions to this standard if the overall design of the new building accurately interprets the appearance of a historical style present within the District.
+In general, do not add false historical architectural elements, such as brackets or gingerbread detailing on a new porch.
+The Historic Landmark Commission can approve exceptions to this standard if the overall design of the new building accurately interprets the appearance of a historical style present within the District.

-5. Roofs
+Locate new decks, balconies, and porches to the rear of new residential structures within the District.

+ROOFS

-- a.
-Roofs shall be simple in form, reflecting the character of the roofs on contributing houses within the district. - b.
+Roofs shall be simple in form, reflecting the character of the roofs on contributing houses within the district

 Roof forms shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
-Refer to the Architectural Character section for further details. - c.
-Roof details such as dormers, eave detailing, and bargeboards shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
-Refer to the Architectural Character section for further details. - d.
-Roof covering materials shall reflect the character of the roofs on contributing houses within the district, as well as the historic character of houses with a similar building form and architectural style.
+Refer to the Architectural Character section for further details.

+Roof features and details such as dormers, eave detailing, and bargeboards shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
+Refer to the Architectural Character section for further details.

-6. Windows and Screens
+Roof materials shall reflect the character of the roofs on contributing houses within the district, as well as the historic character of houses with a similar building form and architectural style.

+WINDOWS AND SCREENS

-- a.
-Windows and screens in new construction shall reflect the proportions, configuration, and patterns of windows and doors in historic buildings within the District. - b.
+Windows and screens in new construction shall reflect the proportions, configuration, and patterns of windows and doors in historic buildings within the District.
+The relationship between the new windows, the window surrounds, and the screens (if present) shall respond to historic buildings within the District.

 Windows and doors in new construction shall correspond to the building form and architectural style of the new building in a way that responds to historical trends.
 Refer to the Architectural Character section of these Design Standards for further details.

-c.
 Avoid false muntins attached to or inserted between the glass in windows.